 Basketball superstar Michael Jordan was cut from his high school basketball team.
 However, he didn’t give up.
 He practiced and committed to shooting 300 baskets a day, and his dream became a reality.

 Rudyard Kipling received the following rejection letter: “I’m sorry Mr. Kipling, but you just don’t know how to use the English language.”

 When Thomas Edison invented the light bulb, he tried over 2,000 experiments before he got it to work.
 A young reporter asked him how it felt to fail so many times.
 He said, “I never failed once.
 I invented the light bulb.
 It just happened to be a 2,000 step process.”

+You need to chase your dream.
 Maybe we need to dream, too.
 As a congregation we need to see the greatness of our potential, & the possibilities that God sets before us.
 As an individual you need to dream to grow wherever God has placed you.
 Dream about your career or business, family, dream about your ministry.
 Little dreams lead to little service, but big dreams lead to big service and great results.